 Blossom: cross-pollinate, blooms profusely, late, mid-March, later than the older almond varieties.
 Light pink-white flowers are very decorative.

 Pollinator: Palatina, or another almond variety blooming at the same time

 Fruits: large, oval, hard-shelled.
 Kernel large, broad-oval of excellent quality with a pleasant delicious taste.
 Kernel share 35% - 40%.
 Double kernels do not occur.

-Yield: very productive, regular yields.
+Yield: very high, regular, early yield onset.
 Almonds can be stored for more than a year after harvest.

-Disease resistance: resistant to monillosis which can attack blooming flowers, tolerant to other fungal diseases
+Disease resistance: resistant to Monilia, tolerant to other fungal diseases

 Frost resistance: very good, we recommend planting up to 400 m above sea level